sarvodaya-network/sarvodaya.eu/library/flosha/lokniti.md

 Where a state is not proclaiming this very goal and actively working towards it, there it fully undermines its own justification.

 There is no need to ommit the state ere the people are capable to govern themselves and when the state is actively supporting them in doing so.
 But a state that does not even *want* that people govern themselves and doesn't supporting them doing so, is like a parent who strives to hold its children in dependence, who wants its children to rely on them forever.
-Where this is the case, a child is better off without such a parent.
-Where this is the case, citizens are better of with no state.
+Where this is the case, a child may be better off without such a parent.
+Where this is the case, citizens may be better of with no state.

+This is the fundamental test by which the legitimaticy of a state and a government can be tested: Do they want and actively support the local people to govern themselves and to overcome the need of a central state authority or not?
+The authority of a parent is legitimate to exactly that degree to which it wants and tries to remove its own need from the child, so that the child can rely on its own.
+And the authority of a state is legitimate to exactly that degree to which it wants and tries to remove its own need from the population, so that the population can rely on its own.

-How does this work
+So, how does that work in practice?

+## The Rule of the Locals

+How it works is the locatical process, in which there is a gradual development of local autonomy.
+The locatical process is independent of (though not necessarily unbound by) political processes that may go on simultaneously, with the eventual goal to gradually make politics redundant and to gradually overcome the state.

+Every local can set it into motion at any time and without asking anyone for permission.
+It works through councils and resolutions, by decision-making through consensus and by the unanimous selection of advisers.

+### Councils and Advisors

-* Every family selects one servant, one "minister" in the best sense of the term, from their family by consent in order to serve their interests.
+* Every core family forms a council selecting one servant, one "minister" in the best sense of the term, an advisor, from their family by consent. <!-- in order to serve their interests and to express their concerns and ideas. -->
-* The minister meets with the other ministers from a specific neighbourhood.
-That may be a street, it may be a a couple of streets, a small settlement or an entire village and select one minister from among themselves by consent.
+* These family representives and individuals meet with others from a specific neighbourhood, forming a neighbourhood council.
+That may be a street, it may be a couple of streets, a small settlement or an entire village council.
+They also select one minister from among themselves by consent.
-* The ministers of the neighbourhoods or villages meet with other ministers of their region or dorfverband or city and select one minister of their region or dorfverband or city from among themselves by consent.
+* The ministers of the neighbourhood or village council meet with other ministers of their region or dorfverband or city and select one minister of their region or dorfverband or city from among themselves by consent.
-* The ministers of the villages, the cities or the regions meet with others and select one minister from among themselves of their land by consent.
+* The ministers of the villages, the cities or the regions meet with others in a land council and select one minister from among themselves of their land by consent.
-* Those ministers of the lands select one minister of the country by consent.
+* Those ministers of the lands select one minister of the country by consent in the country council.
-* Those ministers of the countries select one minister of the continent by consent.
+* Those ministers of the countries select one minister of the continent by consent, the continental council.
-* Those ministers of the continents select one minister of the world by consent.
-This minister, by the very definition, is the lowest of them all, because he serves all.
+* Those ministers of the continents select one minister of the world by consent, in the world council.
+* This last minister selected by consent in the world council, by the very definition, is the *last* and lowest of them all, because he serves all.

----
+### Decision-Making

 The process goes as follows:
 * The lowest minister, which is the one of the world, raises questions to be answered by the world council formed by the continental ministers.